Corporate venture capital: Types of Investing

+This type of CVC investing pertains to the investment that involves a strategic driver.
 Driving investments are pursued by CVCs for strategic alignment that is tightly linked between the investment company's operations and the startup company that is being invested in.
 The purpose of this investing option is to advance the strategy of the current business.
 The CVC looks for key growth areas within the startup companies and then hopes to combine them with the company's initiatives.
 Appropriately selected investing and alignment can benefit the investing company by furthering the corporate strategy.
 On the other hand, this could result in failure.
 Closely linked investments essentially roll into the current strategy in place.
 This would not be useful in dealing with already disruptive strategies in place, or in finding new ones when the investing company needs to update processes when trying to keep up with a changing environment.
 Thus, if CVCs are looking to “transcend current strategies and processes,” they would need to look to other investing strategies.